veracity/veracity-documentation/sections/datastandards/datastandards.md

 ### Vessel information Systems (VIS) and  Generic Predict Model (GPM)

-Vessel Information System (VIS) and Generic Predict Model (GPM) are two standards offered by DNV GL as information source to be used in sensor naming in accordance with ISO 19848.
+Vessel Information System (VIS) and Generic Predict Model (GPM) are two standards offered by DNV as information source to be used in sensor naming in accordance with ISO 19848.

 [More information about VIS/GPM.](vesselinformationsystem.md)